 - Toss butternut squash with olive oil, salt, pepper, and garlic, and spread evenly onto parchment paper.

-- Roast for 25-35 minutes, until toothpick inserts easily.
+- Roast for 25-35 minutes, until butternut squash is deliciously roasted and a toothpick inserts easily.

-- Meanwhile, heat oil in a non-stick skillet over medium-high heat.
+- While the squash is roasting, heat oil in a large non-stick skillet over medium-high heat.
 When oil is hot, add onion, garlic, mushrooms, and bacon.
 Saute for 5-6 minutes, until bacon is cooked.

 - Add spinach to saute pan, and cook until wilted.
 About 3-4 minutes.

-- Toss with roasted squash, penne pasta, goat cheese, basil, and pumpkin seeds.
+- Toss mushroom-bacon mixture with the roasted squash, penne pasta, goat cheese, basil, and pumpkin seeds.
 Serve immediately.